 Offshore Wind Accelerator (OWA)

-The Offshore Wind Accelerator (OWA) is our flagship collaborative RD&D programme, which was set up in 2008 with the aim to reduce the cost of offshore wind, overcome market barriers, develop industry best practice and trigger the development of new industry standards.
-The current phase involves participation and funding from nine international energy companies: EnBW, Equinor, Ørsted, RWE Renewables, ScottishPower Renewables, Shell, SSE Renewables, and Vattenfall, who collectively represent 75% of Europe’s installed offshore wind capacity.
+The OWA is our flagship collaborative RD&D programme.
+Set up in 2008, the programme aims to reduce the cost of offshore wind, overcome market barriers, develop industry best practice and trigger the development of new industry standards.
+The current phase involves participation and funding from nine international energy companies: EnBW, Equinor, Ørsted, RWE Renewables, ScottishPower Renewables, Shell, SSE Renewables, Total Energies, and Vattenfall.

-The Offshore Renewables Joint Industry Programme (ORJIP) for offshore wind is a collaborative initiative established in 2012, which aims to reduce the consenting and environmental risk of existing and future offshore wind through research.
-ORJIP Offshore wind is funded by 12 industry partners including The Crown Estate, Crown Estate Scotland, Marine Scotland and 9 offshore wind farm developers including EDF, EDPR, Equinor, Orsted, Red Rock Power, RWE, Shell and SSE Renewables.
+ORJIP is a collaborative initiative established in 2012.
+Through research, it seeks to reduce the consenting and environmental risk of existing and future offshore wind farms.
+ORJIP is funded by 12 industry partners including the Crown Estate, Crown Estate Scotland, Marine Scotland and nine offshore wind farm developers EDF, EDPR, Equinor, Ørsted, RWE, Shell and SSE Renewables.